Nāwahī (crater)

 Nāwahī is a crater on Mercury.
-Nawahi crater is located within the large Caloris basin.
+Nāwahī crater is located within the large Caloris basin, near the western rim.
 The unusual dark material creating a halo around Nāwahī makes this crater of special interest, as the dark material likely represents rocks with a different chemical and mineralogical composition than those of the neighboring surface.
 The crater is named after Hawaiian patriot and painter Joseph Nāwahī.

 Hollows are present in Nāwahī, mostly along the terraces of the crater rim.
+A confirmed dark spot is present in Nāwahī.
+This dark spot is associated with the hollows.